DevRev-Team-65/Team-65-main/Tree_of_Thought_Experiment/README.md

 ```

 ## Methodology
 ToT maintains a tree of thoughts, where thoughts represent coherent language sequences that serve as intermediate steps toward solving a problem.
-This approach enables an LM to self evaluate the progress intermediate thoughts make towards solving a problem through a deliberate reasoning process.
+This approach enables an LM to self-evaluate the progress intermediate thoughts make towards solving a problem through a deliberate reasoning process.
 The LM's ability to generate and evaluate thoughts is then combined with search algorithms (e.g., breadth-first search and depth-first search) to enable systematic exploration of thoughts with lookahead and backtracking.
 It follows the following steps -

 ### 1. Thought decomposition
-Unlike CoT prompting, ToT explicitly decomposes a problem into intermediate steps or thoughts, which are combined together to form a solution to the underlying problem.
+Unlike CoT prompting, ToT explicitly decomposes a problem into intermediate steps or thoughts, which are combined to form a solution to the underlying problem.
 Depending on the problem, this decomposition can take a variety of different forms, such as outputting a few words or a single line of an equation.

 ### 2. Thought generation